checkitanalytics/PeerComparison/replit.md

-# Financial Data Comparison Platform
+# Peer Company Comparison Platform

 ## Overview

-This is a Streamlit-based financial data comparison platform that enables users to analyze and compare key financial metrics across multiple companies.
-The application fetches real-time financial data from Yahoo Finance and provides interactive visualizations, historical trend analysis, industry benchmarking, and customizable reporting capabilities.
-Users can save comparison sets to a PostgreSQL database for future reference.
+This is a Flask-based peer company comparison platform that enables users to analyze and compare key financial metrics across multiple companies.
+The application uses OpenAI's GPT-4 to automatically identify peer companies and fetches real-time financial data from Yahoo Finance.
+It provides interactive visualizations and detailed time series analysis.

 ## User Preferences